Seeing error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-It’s best to have an Expert like one from Service Experts Heating & Air Conditioning in Gainesville finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+It’s best to let an Expert like one from Service Experts Heating & Air Conditioning in Gainesville finish repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be fully content with our furnace repair in Gainesville.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*